agabor/recolorimage/specs.md

   - Determine the luminance range of the input image
   - Determine the luminance range of the luminance palette
   - Adjust the luminance range of the input, by shifting and scaling the luminance values.
 Allow 5% outliers on each end (light and dark).
-    If the luminance range of the input image is longer then the luminance palette range, scale it down.
+    If the luminance range of the input image is longer than the luminance palette range, scale it down.
-    If the luminance range of the input image is shorter then the luminance palette range, do not scale it up, only shift it if necesarry.
+    If the luminance range of the input image is shorter than the luminance palette range, do not scale it up, only shift it if necessary.
 - **Constants**:
     - Percentage of allowed outliers (default: 5%)
 - **Outputs**: